databrickslabs/migrate/README.md

-                        export dir was a customized --pause-all-jobs      Pause all scheduled jobs --unpause-all-jobs    Unpause all scheduled jobs --delete-all-jobs     Delete all jobs
+                        export dir was a customized --pause-all-jobs      Pause all scheduled jobs --unpause-all-jobs    Unpause all scheduled jobs --import-pause-status Import the pause status from jobs in the old workspace --delete-all-jobs     Delete all jobs
 ```